 In the case of surgery under local anesthesia, it is possible to return home if there is no problem an hour after the operation.

 Before the surgery blood testing is required to check for anemia, liver function, and renal function.
 We will also test for infections such as AIDS and hepatitis.

-We understand that having an abortion on the mid-term of the pregnancy is accompanied by heavy burden and anxiety on the mothers; we recommend that mothers should avoid them as much as they could.
+We understand that having an abortion on the mid-term of the pregnancy is accompanied by a heavy burden and anxiety on the mothers; we recommend that mothers should avoid them as much as they could.
 If you cannot continue with your pregnancy, please do not hesitate to consult with us.

 Surgical costs and expenses

 The cost of abortion surgery is not covered by health insurance.
 Therefore, it does not have a standard cost for this surgery.
 The cost varies depending on each gynecology department.
 In the case of miscarriages or natural abortion, health insurance can be used.

 Counseling fee: ¥3,000~ Translation fee: ¥4,000~ Test fee for the operation: ¥20,000~

 The Postoperative Examination

 In order to check whether there is no abnormality such as inflammation, or bleeding after the surgery; the postoperative examination is performed in about a week later.
 The postoperative examination fee will be included in the surgery expense and there will be no extra charges.

 There might be extra charges if anemia and other abnormalities are found in the examination and/or if additional examination or prescription is required.